fathertime100/apollo-coin/README.md

 ## Conclusion

-I hope this guide helped you sort out the building of a masternode for Apollon.
+I hope this guide helped!
 If you have any suggestions, comments or corrections, please send them to me on Discord, my username is fathertime100.

 Thanks and Best Regards,